 Types of summer aid may include Federal Pell Grants, Summer Fee Grants, Summer Bridge Grants, Federal Direct Subsidized Loans, Berkeley Loans, Federal Direct Unsubsidized Loans, and/or discretionary grants.
 Types and amounts of aid are based on each scholar's FAFSA or Dream Act application, enrollment, and financial need.

-Please note that Cal Grants, Gates Millennium Scholarships, and work-study funds are not available during Bridge.
+Please note that some Scholarships and work-study funds are not available during Bridge.

 Summer Aid Offers

-Summer Aid offers can be viewed after (1) scholars have successfully completed all enrollment steps and (2) all required Tasks have been submitted and processed.
+Summer Aid offers can be viewed after (1) scholars have successfully completed all registration and course enrollment steps and (2) all required Tasks have been submitted and processed.
 All offers are based on enrolled units and eligibility for aid.